Heavenly banquet

 The heavenly banquet or Messianic banquet is a concept in Christian theology which has its roots in Isaiah 25:6.
-It refers to a place in heaven where the Christian faithful, in particular the martyrs, go following heaven.
+It refers to a place in heaven or the new Earth where the Christian faithful, in particular the martyrs, go following heaven.
 Though frequently depicted in early Christian art, the imagery is now used sparingly except for references in the Eucharist.

 Textual basis

 The Gospel of Matthew repeatedly describes banquets and feasts as being present in the kingdom of heaven.
 Elsewhere, Jesus mentions eating and drinking in the heavenly kingdom.
 Some references to the heavenly banquet conceive it as being thrown by Abraham (cf. sqq.).
 The heavenly banquet is mentioned in several third-century martyrdom narratives, including the Martyrdom of Marian and James and the Testament of the Forty Martyrs.

 Eucharist

 The heavenly banquet is referenced in the communion liturgy in a number of Christian sects.
 For example, the close of the standard communion liturgy of the United Methodist Church reads: